fls99/fls99/README.md

 ## Contents

-### Machine Learning (Supervised/Unsupervised)
+### Machine Learning

 -__Python__
-- [Predicting California Housing Prices](githublink): First, I conducted Data Wrangaling and a explanatory Data Anaylsis with visulization to determine the important  features.
+- [Predicting California Housing Prices](githublink): Conducted Data Wrangaling and a exploratory data anaylsis with visulization to determine the important  features.
 Created a random forrest regressor model to predict the value of a given house.

 _Tools: scikit-learn, Pandas, Seaborn, Matplotlib

 - __R__
 -coming up...

-### Deep Learning
+#### Deep Learning

 -__Python__
 - [Object Detection: filename](githublink): A transfer learned modell to detect the Tchibo trademark and faces on pictures.